prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 <a name="setConfig-timeoutBuffer" />

 Prebid core adds a timeout buffer to extend the time that bidders have to return a bid after the auction closes.
-It's used to offset the "time slippage" of the setTimeout behavior in browsers.
-Prebid.js defaults this value to 400ms.
-However, you have the option to update using below snippet.
+This buffer is used to offset the "time slippage" of the setTimeout behavior in browsers.
+Prebid.js sets the default value to 400ms.
+You can change this value by setting `timeoutBuffer` to the amount of time you want to use.
+The following example sets the buffer to 300ms.

 {% highlight js %}
 pbjs.setConfig({ timeoutBuffer: 300 });